leduard/Animeeb/README.md

 ### Downloading the app

-For you can download the latest version of this app from Google's Play Store by clicking the bellow image
+For now you can download the latest version of this app from Play Store by clicking the bellow image

 <div align="center">
   <a